DevOpsPlatform/Phase-2/Docker/DockerCompose/Example-3-SonarQube.md

               sonarqube_bundled-plugins:
               postgresql:
               postgresql_data:

-4. Now, run the command, docker-compose up -d
+4. Now, run the command: `docker-compose up -d`

    At the end of the execution, you will see the log as below.